Codium-ai/pr-agent/README.md

 </div>
 <div style="text-align:left;">

-CodiumAI `PR-Agent` is an open-source tool aiming to help developers review pull-requests faster and more efficiently.
-It automatically analyzes the pull-request and can provide several types of feedback:
+CodiumAI `PR-Agent` is an open-source tool aiming to help developers review pull requests faster and more efficiently.
+It automatically analyzes the pull request and can provide several types of feedback:

 **Auto-Description**: Automatically generating PR description - title, type, summary, code walkthrough and PR labels.
 \